ajdillhoff/personal-site/content/notes/cuda_memory_architecture.md

 {{< figure src="/ox-hugo/2024-01-13_10-16-40_screenshot.png" caption="<span class=\"figure-number\">Figure 2: </span>Tiling pattern (source: NVIDIA DLI)." >}}

 The tool itself is quite simple in concept, but the challenge will be identifying when the tool can be properly applied.
 Consider matrix multiplication.
 The naive kernel we explored previously uses each thread to compute one value of the output matrix.
 This kernel uses a global memory access pattern, and we can identify that many of the computations require the same input.
-They key to introducing tiling for matrix multiplication will be identifying which data use reused.
+They key to introducing tiling for matrix multiplication will be identifying which data are reused.

 {{< figure src="/ox-hugo/2024-01-13_10-28-30_screenshot.png" caption="<span class=\"figure-number\">Figure 3: </span>Memory accesses for matrix multiplication (source: NVIDIA DLI)." >}}